MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 The command-line application (*nuget.exe*) builds and runs under Mono and allows you to create packages in Mono.
 This is especially true for Mono on Windows, but there are some known issues for Mono on

+## Where is my data stored?

+MyGet runs its operations from the [Microsoft Azure](http://www.azure.com) in the West Europe region, near Amsterdam, the Netherlands.
+All free and paid plans are hosted in this location, with backups in the North Europe region, near Dublin, Ireland.

+Enterprise plan customers have a choice in where data is stored between the US East region, or our primary West Europe region.

+Check our [terms and conditions](http://www.myget.org/terms) to learn more about Security, privacy, and Customer Data.